dev-singh-kanyal/Archive-playlist/README.md

 # My Playlist

+**Please note: This repository is now archived and will no longer be updated or maintained.**

 This is a simple web page that displays a playlist of Spotify tracks.
 It features a background image, stylish styling, and embedded Spotify track players.
 The HTML and CSS have been organized and styled for a visually appealing and responsive user experience.

 ## Table of Contents